-FIG. 1.010.-Feeder system for large hotel.
+Fig. 1,010.-Feeder system for large hotel.
 The cellar, basement, and ground floors are supplied by separate feeders, because of the importance of having continuous and uninterrupted lighting service at these floors.
 The three distributing centers at the cellar are supplied by a single feeder.
-Three of the eight distributing centers at the cellar are supplied by supply the outside lights, as described above.
+Three of the cight distributing centers at the basement floor serve to supply the outside lights, as described above.
 The distributing center for the outside street lamps is supplied by a separate feeder from the main switchboard.
-Five of the distributing centers at the basement floor serve for the basement lights only; they are fed distributing centers at the basement floor serve for the basement lights only; they are fed may not be a separate feeders, one of which serves two centers and the other three centers as shown.
+Five of the distributing centers at the basement floor serve for the basement lights only; they are fed by two separate feeders, one of which serves two centers and the other three centers as shown.
 Each of the three centers at the ground floor is supplied by a separate feeder.
 The upper floors, from the first to the fourteenth inclusive, are divided into two symmetrical sections.
 Each section has its own distributing center, and its own set of supply feeders.
-The feeder terminates at the model center of a group of three, and is extended by mains to the corresponding centers at the floors immediately above and below.
+The feeder terminates at the middle center of a group of three, and is extended by mains to the corresponding centers at the floors immediately above and below.
 Each feeder from the first to the twelfth floor inclusive serves to supply three distributing centers.

 As can be seen in the basement plan, the main supply circuit enters the basement and from this the heating circuit and lighting circuits branch, as shown by the arrows.
 The heating circuit runs direct to the basement laundry, a branch running to the flat iron.
 Connections are made with the kitchen on the first floor and with the dining room by branch circuits running through the partitions to the respective rooms.
 The heating circuit at the dining room is provided with flush wall receptacles, to which connection is made for the chafing dish and percolator.

 In the kitchen the electric baking outfit is arranged as shown.
-This electric outfit is used for auxiliary cooking, such as a gas range would be, and the oven, placed by itself on the opposite side of the coal range. is controlled from the main table.
+This electric outfit is used for auxiliary cooking, such as a gas range would be, and the oven, placed by itself on the opposite side of the coal range is controlled from the main table.

-Upstairs the heating circuit, upon which the dining room appliances are operated, is extended is supply current to the electric luminous radiator, either in the chamber or bathroom.
+Upstairs the heating circuit, upon which the dining room appliances are operated, is extended c supply current to the electric luminous radiator, either in the chamber or bathroom.